NVIDIA/NeMo/examples/asr/asr_vad/README.md

 - To normalize feature before masking, set `normalize=pre_norm`, and set `normalize=post_norm` for masking before normalization.

 ### Frame-VAD and Segment-VAD
-- By default, `speech_to_text_with_frame_vad.py` and `vad_config=../conf/vad/frame_vad_infer_postprocess.yaml` will use a frame-VAD model, which generates a speech/non-speech prediction for each audio frame of 20ms.
+- By default, `speech_to_text_with_vad.py` and `vad_config=../conf/vad/frame_vad_infer_postprocess.yaml` will use a frame-VAD model, which generates a speech/non-speech prediction for each audio frame of 20ms.
-- To use segment-VAD, use `speech_to_text_with_segment_vad.py` and `../conf/vad/vad_inference_postprocessing.yaml` instead.
+- To use segment-VAD, use `speech_to_text_with_vad.py vad_type='segment' vad_config=../conf/vad/vad_inference_postprocessing.yaml` instead.
 In segment-VAD, the audio is split into segments and VAD is performed on each segment.
 The segments are then stitched together to form the final output.
 The segment size and stride can be specified by `window_length_in_sec` and `shift_length_in_sec` in the VAD config (e.g., `../conf/vad/vad_inference_postprocessing.yaml`) respectively.
 The default values are 0.63 seconds and 0.08 seconds respectively.

 ### More options
 - See more options in the `InferenceConfig` data class.